UPC/ravada/docs/docs/monitoring.rst

                 SSLCertificateChainFile /etc/ssl/certs/ca.crt
    </VirtualHost>

 .. warning ::  Be careful with self-signed certificates.
 The browser needs to accept the certificate.
-We recommend the use of `Let's Encrypt <https://letsencrypt.org/>`_ better.
+We recommend the use of `Let's Encrypt <https://letsencrypt.org/>`_ or your trusted SSL provider.

 Thanks to `@jlopezramos <https://github.com/jlopezramos>`_ for this contribution.